Thomasbehan/LesNet/README.md

 ## Data
 The DataScraper tool within this application is designed to download and preprocess skin lesion images from the ISIC Archive for use in machine learning projects.
 The images are stored in three separate directories for training, validation, and testing.
+The data is organised as follows:
+- Train: 42504 benign, 5138 malignant
+- 47742 images belonging to 3 classes.
+- 13647 images belonging to 3 classes.

 ### Data Source
 The data is fetched from the ISIC Archive using their API.
 The base URL for the API is https://api.isic-archive.com/api/v2.
 The code makes use of the /images/ endpoint to fetch a list of images in JSON format.
 Each image's metadata contains information about the image, including its URL, ISIC ID, and clinical information (benign/malignant).